junxit/us-congress-bills-110/metadata.md

 - 2008-06-10 — Mr. Davis, Lincoln moved to suspend the rules and pass the bill, as amended.
 - 2008-06-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5167-5168)
 - 2008-06-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5167-5168)
+- 2008-06-11 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2008-09-27 — Cleared for White House.
+- 2008-09-27 — Message on Senate action sent to the House.
+- 2008-09-27 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9900-9901)
+- 2008-09-27 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9900-9901)
+- 2008-09-27 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2008-09-27 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.